Sir Robert Anderson, 1st Baronet

 Sir Robert Anderson, 1st Baronet (8 December 1837 – 16 July 1921), was an Irish businessman, High Sheriff and Lord Mayor of Belfast.

+Early life

-He was the son of James Anderson, of Corbofin, County Monaghan, and moved to Belfast at the age of fifteen.
+He was the son of James Anderson, of Corbofin, County Monaghan, and his wife Elizabeth Ker, daughter of Andrew Ker of Newbliss.
+He moved to Belfast at the age of 15, going to work in the business of John Arnott.

-In 1861, in conjunction with the John B. McAuley, he founded and remained proprietor of the firm of Anderson and McAuley, a now defunct Belfast department store.
-He was also a director of several other companies.

-Dod's Peerage, Baronetage and Knightage, Etc. of Great Britain and Ireland for 1915, page 53.
+Business

+In 1861 Anderson and John B. McAuley founded Anderson & McAuley, a drapery business and Belfast department store.
+In 1874, as "Importers, Manufacturers and Warehousemen", they advertised at their Donegall Place store "Irish Linens, Irish Poplins, Irish Lace, &c.", with "real Balbriggan hosiery".